vschaftenaar/standalone-shiny/README.md

 unable to fix the issue when there is a space in the directory ** fixed

-Running runApp.r from Rstudio seems quite unstabel.
-For some reason it apears much more stable when running the app from the .ex or .bat
+Running runApp.r from Rstudio seems quite unstable.
+For some reason it appears much more stable when running the app from the .ex or .bat

 *********************************************************************
 ```